- What are 10 Smart Contracts Use Cases?

 10 real-world examples of smart contract use cases

 Trade Finance stands to benefit immensely from the introduction of smart contracts.
-Santander Innoventures said that it believes that blockchain technology will lead to more than $20 billion worth of savings per year by 2022.
+Santander Innoventures said that it believes that blockchain technology will lead to more than $20 billion worth of savings per year.

 Smart Contracts Use Case #2: Records